reciprocity-archive/grc/doc/deploy_heroku.md

         RAILS_ENV=<environment> \
         RACK_ENV=<environment>

-#### Migrate database
+#### Prepare database

+If this is a new deployment:

+    heroku run rake db:reset --app <heroku-appname>

+(If this is a new deployment with demo data, use `demo:reset`.)

-Migrate any pending database changes, if necessary:
+If this is an existing deployment, migrate any pending database changes:

     heroku run rake db:migrate --app <heroku-appname>